aijose/CarND-Advanced-Lane-Lines/project_report.md

                   [img_size[0]-offseth, img_size[1]-offsetv],
                   [offseth,             img_size[1]-offsetv]])
 ```

+The `warpPerspective()` function is then used to  extract the transformation
+matrix and the inverse transformation matrix corresponding to this mapping.
+The
-The top view image obtained by applying the perspective transform, is shown below:
+top view image obtained by applying the perspective transform, is shown below:

 <p align="center">
 <img src="report_images/topview.png" width="75%" alt>